GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ## Create custom internal endpoints to feed data to (Gutenberg) blocks

-Developers can create their own pre-defined internal endpoints, as to apply a specific configuration (eg: using nested mutations or not, using namespacing or not, pre-defining CPTs that can be queried, and any other configuration available in the Schema Configuration).
+Developers can create their own pre-defined internal endpoints, as to apply a specific configuration:

+- Using nested mutations or not
+- Using namespacing or not
+- Pre-defining CPTs that can be queried
+- Any other configuration available in the Schema Configuration

 The following PHP code defines a custom internal endpoint with name `accessMyPortfolioData`, that configures field `Root.customPosts` (from the "Custom Posts" module) to access the `MyPortfolio` CPT only: